 By the north wall is a memorial to Captain Farr Yeatman, who died in Palestine in 1917, within sight of the walls of Jerusalem.
 Tragically another memorial records the death of Lieutenant Edward Farr Yeatman, who died at the age of 20 in 1940 while covering the retreat to Dunkirk.

-In the vestry is an early 16th century painting thought to represent St John.
-This is thought to have formed part of a late medioeval rood screen, torn down at the Reformation.
+In the vestry is an early 16th-century painting thought to represent St John.
+This is thought to have formed part of a late medieval rood screen, torn down at the Reformation.
 In the east chancel wall is a late medieval piscina.